Home

 can only be used for liquids, plus they are really only suitable for

-short-term feeding of several days.
+short-term feeding of around five days.

 If your cat is given